 - Do not have any chronic diseases that may inhibit their ability to undergo invasive surgery or heal properly

-- Are at or near a stable weight that they intend on maintaining after surgery
+- Are are not going to gain weight and maintain stable weight that they intend on maintaining after surgery

 Potential risks and complications of liposuction include: